ghoomfrog/kid/README.md

 - `$x << $y` (left logical shift)
 - `$x >> $y` (right logical shift)

-In numeric operations, nulls are treated as 0, and spaces are treated as lists of arbitrary-precision integer fragments.
+In numeric operations, nulls are treated as 0, and spaces are treated as lists of arbitrary-precision quantity fragments.

 Overflow in numberic operations is dealt with by wrapping around.